learn-co-curriculum/reading-ios-unitTesting/README.md

 - Tests do not run in a specified order.
 This is particularly an issue because you might think that you can use a `beforeAll` block when they need a `beforeEach` block, simply because their tests run in an order that affects the state of the variable you created before the tests began in a way you are not expecting.
 Make sure you consider the state of the program for each test independently from every other.

+- Sometimes all of your tests in the test navigator will just stop showing up.
+This is a bug in XCode.
+Restart XCode to fix this.

 ## Common Error Messages